JeroenSfdc/LightningWebChartJS/README.md

 Contributions are what make the trailblazer community such an amazing place.
 I regard this component as a way to inspire and learn from others.
 Any contributions you make are **greatly appreciated**.

+## Unlocked package with namespace support

+Since the managed package is no longer maintained, you can now take advantage of a namespace'd Unlocked Package alternative.
+Have the Unlocked Package created in your DevHub using a (registered) namespace to isolete the LWCC codebase.
+For that update the sfdx-project.json.
+The namespace'd Unlocked Package will behave similar to the managed package.

 See [contributing.md](/CONTRIBUTING.md) for lwcc principles.

 ## Dependencies